TumiLabsJN/rumiaifinal/test_manual_videos.md

     def create_mock_metadata(self, video_url: str, video_path: Path) -> VideoMetadata:
         """
-        Create minimal VideoMetadata with only required fields to avoid crashes.
+        Create VideoMetadata with ALL required fields to ensure production compatibility.

-        Uses zero/minimal values to keep the test simple and focused on ML pipeline.
+        Decision Point 2: Use minimal mock data values for simplicity.

-        Decision: Use minimal mock data (Option A) for simplicity and speed.
+        Decision Point 5: Provide ALL VideoMetadata fields (even with zero values) because production code may access any field and we want to avoid AttributeErrors.

-        Some features dependent on engagement may produce zero values.
+        This combines minimal values with complete field coverage.
         """
         # Extract actual video properties
         import cv2